Community building in the classroom: Activities for kids, to help students learn social skills, develop friendships, and build classroom community.

 Games, where we learn more about each other, are great for building community.
 We feel closer and develop acceptance when we get to know each other better.
 It is essential to play these games at the beginning of the year to help students get to know their peers and develop new friendships.
 They are also fun to play throughout the year to learn something new, especially during classroom meetings.

-Get to Know You Game #1: Everyone write a fact about themselves on a small sheet of paper.
+Get to Know You Game #1: Everyone writes a fact about themselves on a small sheet of paper.
 Encourage kids to share things that nobody knows already (a summer vacation, an accident, a fear, etc.).
 Fold up the papers and put them inside the hat.
 Whenever you have a few extra minutes to fill, pull out a sheet, read it to the class, and have them guess who it is about.
 After that person is revealed, get them to tell the story of what happened.

 Get to Know You Game #2: Complete a self-portrait lesson during art.
 Once they are complete, collect them and sue them during this game.
 Put up a portrait of a student.
 Take turns as a class sharing things they know about that person and nice words (adjectives) about that person.